brson/rustmax/crates/rmx/doc-src/root-docs.md

 it is a guide to the Rust crate ecosystem.
-It can be read as reference documentation or imported through a Cargo dependency as a "batteries included" extendend Rust standard library.
+It can be read as reference documentation or imported through a Cargo dependency as a "batteries included" supercrate.

 <br>